Manta-Network/docs/docs/Introduction.md

 # What is Manta?

-Manta is the universal blockchain platform with on-chain privacy.
-We are building a scalable and composable blockchain platform with privacy guarantee from the first principle: using cryptographic constructions such as zkSNARKs to allow developers to build all kinds of blockchain applications, including DeFi, NFT, GameFi, DAO and many more with end-to-end privacy guarantees and at the same time interoperable, easy to use, high performance and auditable.
+Manta is the universal private blockchain platform.
+We are building a scalable, composable, and private network from first principles.
+Manta's zero-knowledge cryptography allows developers to build dapps with end-to-end privacy guarantees, which are also interoperable, easy to use, high-performance and auditable.
+Manta can bring privacy to DeFi, NFTs, GameFi, DAOs, and countless other blockchain applications.

 Manta offers two networks: